-- The calibration coefficient can be determined by variation of the path length with constant gas concentrations. - The intensity of the krypton lamp has the same influence on the water vapour absorption and on the oxygen absorption; therefore it is possible to use oxygen for the determination of the calibration of the lamp for the case when the oxygen absorption is much larger than the water vapour absorption due to the higher density. - If a humidity calibration of the krypton hygrometer (e.g. from the producer) and an oxygen calibration (with the calibration instrument with variable path length) are available for the same time, the calibration coefficient during the lifetime of the krypton hygrometer can be controlled by the oxygen calibration alone.
+- The intensity of the krypton lamp has the same influence on the water vapour absorption and on the oxygen absorption; therefore, it is possible to use oxygen for the determination of the calibration of the lamp for the case when the oxygen absorption is much larger than the water vapour absorption due to the higher density. - If a humidity calibration of the krypton hygrometer (e.g. from the producer) and an oxygen calibration (from the calibration device with variable path length) are available for the same time, the calibration coefficient during the lifetime of the krypton hygrometer can be controlled by the oxygen calibration alone.

 According to Eq.
-(4) it follows for the oxygen calibration that
+(4), it follows for the oxygen calibration that

-$$\ln(V) = \ln(V0) - \rho_0 \cdot x \cdot K_0$$
+$$\ln(V) = \ln(V_0) - \rho_0 \cdot x \cdot K_0.$$ (7)

-By comparison of the coefficient K_0 of the oxygen calibration with the value of K_0 from the first oxygen calibration (for which also a humidity calibration is available) the coefficient of the humidity calibration K_w can be corrected.
-Because of the cross-sensitivity to humidity of the oxygen calibration, the error is less than 10%, which is much lower than the change of the intensity of the krypton lamp within one year.
-According to Tanner et al.(1993) the effect of oxygen fluctuations due to pressure fluctuations is nearly negligible in comparison to the water vapour fluctuation.
+By comparison of the coefficient $K_0$ of the oxygen calibration with the value of $K_0$ from the first oxygen calibration (for which also a humidity calibration is available), the coefficient of the humidity calibration $K_w$ can be corrected.
+Because of the cross-sensitivity to humidity of the oxygen calibration, the error is less than 10%, which is much less than the change of the intensity of the krypton lamp within one year.
+According to Tanner et al. (1993), the effect of oxygen fluctuations due to pressure fluctuations is nearly negligible in comparison to the water vapour fluctuation.